Education Coordinator

 • Must be self-motivated and able to work alone and without supervision much of the time.

-• Ability to travel to local rural schools during school year, up to 50 miles from the Museum (mileage reimbursement is available)
+• Ability to travel to local rural schools during the school year, up to 50 miles from the Museum (mileage reimbursement is available)

 • Regularly performs tasks with hands and fingers for grasping and holding objects.